 No Impact.
 Both the Los Angeles World Airports Police Division (LAWAPD) and the City of Los Angeles Police Department LAX Detail (LAPD LAX Detail) provide police protection services to the project site.
 The LAWAPD station is located a north of the Central Terminal Area (CTA) and the LAPD LAX Detail station is located within the CTA.
 Demand for on-airport police protection services is typically determined by increases in aircraft activity and employees.
 Implementation of the proposed project involves the construction of an airplane hangar, offices and an airplane hangar support area.
 The proposed project would not alter activities or aircraft operations at the Atlantic Aviation leasehold, and would not increase long-term employment or result in indirect growth that would result in need for additional police protection.
-Therefore, no impacts on airport police protection is required.
+Therefore, no impacts on airport police protection services would occur with implementation of the proposed project, and no mitigation is required.